Nishank018/AdminDash/README.md

 User authentication and role-based access control.
 Expanding visualization options with real-time data.
 Integrating APIs for external data sources.
-📄 License
-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute it as needed.

 🤝 Contributing
 Contributions are welcome!
 If you'd like to contribute, please fork the repository and submit a pull request.